 Wes Brown has been attending Trinity since 2007.
 In March of 2010 he was elected as a ruling elder at Trinity, after having previously served as an elder in the PCA.
 Wes is currently the Youth Director at Trinity and works with both the Junior and Senior High teens and their families.
 Together with his wife, Michele, he has four children, Nathaniel, Zachariah, Danielle and Elijah.

 Cris Dickason was born and raised in S. California as an adherent of the Baha'i World Faith (explicitly non-Christian) and professed faith in Christ in 11th grade.
 He first joined Trinity while studying at WTS, spent a number of years in the Canadian Reformed Church and returned to Trinity in 2007.
-Cris is a programmer/analyst supporting a major Electronic Medical Record system which is used by both private practices and a local hospital.
+Cris is a programmer/analyst supporting Electronic Medical Records systems for private practices and hospitals.
 Cris and Marilyn were married in 1993 and have a grown son and two grown daughters.
+Cris enjoys traditional Irish music, running, and serving the local and regional church.

 Sean Gregg has been attending Trinity since 2003 when he returned to Pennsylvania after several years of living in Minnesota.
 He was ordained and installed as a ruling elder in 2008.
 He is married to Heather, and they have three children.
 He works for the Orthodox Presbyterian Church's Committee on Home Missions and Church Extension.

-Jeremy Venter and his family (Kathleen, and children Daniel, Maria, and Nancy Elise) joined Trinity in 2003.
-They participate in a number of ministries at the church including nursery and teaching Sunday School.
-Homeschooling their children also keeps the Venter’s life interesting.
+Jeremy Venter and his family (Kathleen, and homeschooled children Daniel, Maria, and Nancy Elise) joined Trinity in 2003.
+They participate in a number of ministries at the church including nursery, Pioneer Club, and teaching Sunday School.
 Jeremy was ordained to the office of elder in 2008.

 George Vonhof grew up in a Christian home in Western New York State.
 In 1971, after completing graduate school, he and his wife, Shirley, moved to the Philadelphia area and became members of Trinity.
-He became an elder in 1973 and has served on the session since then.
+He became an elder in 1973 and served on the session until the fall of 2015.
 He has also served in positions at Phil-Mont Christian Academy and in the Presbytery of Philadelphia.
 George has three children and six grandchildren.
+The congregation of Trinity Church adopted a Resolution of Thanks on October 31, 2015, in honor of the Vonhofs.